 Marcia: Can you hear me?

 Dusty: Yes, I can hear you, Ms. Flemming.
-What’s your occupation?
+What’s your

 Marcia: I’m a receptionist at the police station.